lgeorgieff/javascript/node.js/170_es6/README.md

 * the possiblity to use methods of the super type via the _super_ keyword

 You can find some examples of the new class features of ES6 in [classes.js](./classes.js).

+# Block Level Function Declaration
+ES5 allows nested function declarations but does not allow function declarations inside blocks.
+To overcome this it is necessary to use function expressions inside blocks.

+ES6 in contrast permits function declaration in block scopes.
+A function declared inside a block scope is hoisted within the block scope but it is not visible outside the block scope.

+You can find an example of a function declaration inside a block scope at [block_level_function_declaration.js](./block_level_function_declaration.js).